conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

       linux_ppc64le: default
       linux_aarch64: default

-If the ``build_platform`` for an arch is not available with the selected provider, the build will be disabled; cross-compilation must be specified manually.
+If the ``build_platform`` for an arch is not available with the selected provider (either natively or with emulation), the build will be disabled; cross-compilation must be specified manually.

 .. _recipe_dir: